 Students Served: 376

-Top Countries of Origin: Haiti, Brazil, China & Hong Kong, El Salvador, Morocco
+Top Countries of Origin: Haiti, Brazil, China & Hong Kong, El Salvador, Morocco, Other 29%

-Top Cities of Residence: Malden, Everett, Revere, Medford, Boston
+Top Cities of Residence: Malden, Everett, Revere, Medford, Melrose, Other 19%

 Median Age: 50

 Education: 69% high school diploma or higher, 40% attended post-secondary school

 Each year, The ILC students produce an International Day to share their cultural heritage with each other and the community.
 Students delight guests with colorful attire, music and dance performances, artifacts, poster displays and food from their home countries.
 Through this cultural exchange, The ILC students seek to open the door for greater understanding, communication and appreciation.